BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    The boarding school is called Kents Hill School.
+    The boarding school is Kents Hill School, located in Kents Hill, Maine.
     Completely coincidentally, it's where my sister went to high school.
 </p>